Skenfrith: History and amenities

-St. Bridget's Church, Skenfrith was first mentioned in 1207, and was reconstructed and enlarged in the 14th century.
+St. Bridget's Church, Skenfrith is believed to date to the reign of King John (1199–1216) and was reconstructed and enlarged in the 14th century.
 The church has a squat tower and large buttress.
-The whole is listed Grade1.
-The interior has a Jacobean pew and the tomb of the last governor of the Three Castles.
+The church is listed Grade I by CADW.
+The interior has a Jacobean pew and the tomb of John Morgan, the last governor of the Three Castles.
 It also holds the Skenfrith Cope, an embroidered vestment of red velvet and linen which has been dated to the late 15th century.
 Its design shows the Assumption of the Virgin, surrounded by angels and saints.

 The village gave its name to one of the historic hundreds of Monmouthshire.

 The Bell at Skenfrith, originally a 17th-century coaching inn, was voted Michelin 2007 Pub of the Year, for the whole of Great Britain.